Multi-modal Machine Learning in Engineering Design: A Review and Future Directions

-Since it is non-trivial to learn effective multi-modal representations for single tasks, researchers have released a couple of pre-trained multi-modal representations that are generalizable to various tasks.
-Due to the easy availability of a large amount of paired textual and visual data, most pre-trained multi-modal representations are for these two modalities.
-The mainstream pre-trained joint representations are learned by transformer-based autoregressive models (ARMs), such as Unicoder-AL~\cite{Li2020Unicoder-VL:Pre-Training}, VL-BERT~\cite{Su2019VL-BERT:Representations}, VisualBERT~\cite{Li2019VisualBERT:Language}, and B2T2~\cite{Alberti2019FusionAnswering}, LXMERT~\cite{Tan2019LXMERT:Transformers}, ViLBERT~\cite{Lu2019ViLBERT:Tasks}, and OmniNet~\cite{Pramanik2019OmniNet:Learning}.
-Benefiting from attention mechanisms, these models are good at capturing cross-modal alignment (please see the Alignment Subsection for more detail) and are commonly used for cross-modal reasoning, such as VQA~\cite{Li2020Unicoder-VL:Pre-Training} and image captioning~\cite{Su2019VL-BERT:Representations}.
-In comparison, CLIP~\cite{Radford2021LearningSupervision} is a popular coordinated representation.
-It is pre-trained to predict which caption goes with which image to maximize the similarities between the representations of the associated images and captions.
-The learned representations are transferable to various tasks and competitive with a fully supervised baseline without the need for any dataset-specific training.
-It has since become one of the most commonly used multi-modal representations for cross-modal synthesis tasks.
-Similarly, contrastive image-shape pre-training (CISP)~\cite{Sbrolli2022IC3D:Generation} is a newly proposed coordinated representation for images and shapes.
-It matches images and shapes to patch embeddings using 2D and 3D convolutions and embeds the 2D and 3D patch embeddings using two transformer-based encoders, respectively.
-CISP has been employed for image-to-shape synthesis.
+Several pre-trained, generalizable multi-modal representations have been released to facilitate effective representation learning for various tasks.
+The majority of these pre-trained models focus on the textual and visual modalities due to the availability of paired textual and visual data.
+The joint representations are commonly learned using transformer-based models, such as Unicoder-AL~\cite{Li2020Unicoder-VL:Pre-Training}, VL-BERT~\cite{Su2019VL-BERT:Representations}, VisualBERT~\cite{Li2019VisualBERT:Language}, and B2T2~\cite{Alberti2019FusionAnswering}, LXMERT~\cite{Tan2019LXMERT:Transformers}, ViLBERT~\cite{Lu2019ViLBERT:Tasks}, and OmniNet~\cite{Pramanik2019OmniNet:Learning}.
+These models leverage attention mechanisms to capture cross-modal alignment and are frequently used for tasks like VQA~\cite{Li2020Unicoder-VL:Pre-Training} and image captioning~\cite{Su2019VL-BERT:Representations}.
+On the other hand, contrastive language-image pre-training (CLIP)~\cite{Radford2021LearningSupervision} is a popular coordinated representation.
+CLIP is pre-trained to predict which captions go with which images, maximizing the similarity between the associated image and caption representations.
+CLIP representations are transferable to various tasks and competitive even without dataset-specific training, making it a widely used representation for cross-modal synthesis tasks.
+Another coordinated representation, recently proposed, is contrastive image-shape pre-training (CISP)~\cite{Sbrolli2022IC3D:Generation}.
+CISP converts images and shapes to patch embeddings using 2D and 3D convolutions and encodes them separately with transformer-based encoders.
+It supports cross-modal syntheses between 2D images and 3D shapes.